celiogouvea/pomodoro/README.md

 ## Available Scripts

-In the project directory, you can run:
+In the project directory, you can install dependency:

+### `npm install`

+project run:

 ### `npm start`